 GAO recommends that ONDCP document the process for developing action items on prenatal opioid use and NAS and that HHS designate a focal point to lead departmental planning and coordination on these issues.
 ONDCP and HHS concurred with GAO's recommendations and provided technical comments that GAO incorporated as appropriate.

 For more information, contact Vijay A. D'Souza at (202) 512-7114 or email@example.com.

 Recommendations for Executive Action

 Comments: As of September 2015, ONDCP said it was implementing our recommendation.
-We have requested additional information from ONDCP on how it documents the development of action items related to prenatal opioid use and NAS.
+In April and May 2016, we requested an update from ONDCP on its efforts to document the development of action items related to prenatal opioid use and NAS.
 We will update the status of this recommendation when we receive additional information.

 Recommendation: In order to ensure that efforts to address prenatal opioid use and NAS are systematically and effectively planned and coordinated across the federal government, the Director of ONDCP should document the process, including discussions held and information considered, of developing action items on prenatal opioid use and NAS.
 This may include documenting gaps that were considered in developing action items.